 The IMS software supports dynamic linking between data entry procedures (such as IM01 to IM09) with a single keystroke (function key F7).
 Dynamic linking to existing "NOTES" (DB17) on a product (item number) is done with one or two keystrokes (F7) or a single-click of the left mouse button.

-Procedure DB18 in the Database Control System is used to export inventory data to a csv file and to import a csv file of inventory transaction records to the online Master File format for subsequent editing and loading by procedure IM15.
+Procedure DB18 in the Database Control System is used to export inventory data to a csv file and to import a csv file of inventory transaction records for subsequent editing and updating of the online database by procedure IM15.
 CSV files contain variable length records where data values or fields are separated by a comma.
 Generally, a csv file uses the internal ASCII coding structure.

 The Inventory Management System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and Windows 7 and now Windows 10.
 The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
 Personal computers can be connected in a local area network with complete flexibility in specifying the disk location of master files on either the client laptop or desktop computer or the file server.
 Additionally, the IMS software can be run on a single stand-alone personal computer or on a Unix based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
 In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness.
 The 2018 version of the inventory management software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
 Additional screen color codes are available with the 32-bit code.